 Chosen from an international field as one of the conducting fellows of The Dallas Opera’s Hart Institute for Women Conductors, Chaowen Ting conducted the Dallas Opera Orchestra in two gala concerts where she did “a remarkable job with the many nuances on this stunningly beautiful selection.”

-Chaowen Ting was Conducting Fellow of the Rochester Philharmonic Orchestra in September 2012 and has conducted the RPO in its matinee concert.
-Former positions she held include Conductor and Music Director of the Cincinnati Sinfonietta, Conductor of the Mercer/Macon Symphony Youth Orchestra, and Apprentice Conductor of the Macon Symphony Orchestra.
-Outside of the U.S., she has conducted the Lucerne Festival Strings (Switzerland), Berlin Sinfonietta (Germany), Mihail Jora Bacau Philharmonic (Romania), Zagreb Philharmonic Orchestra (Croatia), and St. Petersburg Chamber Philharmonic (Russia) in workshops and competitions, and guest conducted the Orquesta Filarmónica de Honduras (Honduras) in 2009.
+Chaowen Ting was Conducting Fellow of the Rochester Philharmonic Orchestra and has conducted the RPO in its matinee concerts.
+Former positions Ting held includes Music Director of the Cincinnati Sinfonietta, among others.
+Outside of the U.S., she has worked with the BBC Concert Orchestra (UK), Lucerne Festival Strings (Switzerland), Südwestdeutsche Philharmonie (Germany), Mihail Jora Bacau Philharmonic (Romania), St. Petersburg Chamber Philharmonic (Russia), and the Orquesta Filarmónica de Honduras (Honduras).

 A protégé of Bernard Haitink, Ting studied with the maestro at the Lucerne Festival and was praised that “[her Mahler] was excellent.
 That was incredible… it was a matter of intense musical understanding… a very intelligent women.”
 Other honors she received include winning the prestigious Bruno Walter Memorial Fellowship and serving as Conducting Fellow of the Cabrillo Festival of Contemporary Music.